-SRI LANKA BRDING TOUR: DETAILED ITINERARY
+SRI LANKA BIRDING TOUR: DETAILED ITINERARY

-Sri Lanka: Day 1 Our Sri Lanka birding tour begins this morning at Colombo airport, situated near Negombo (well to the north of the city of Colombo), from where we will drive to Kitulgala for a two nights stay, passing first across the coastal plain and then through foothill country with rubber estates and small rural villages.
+Sri Lanka: Day 1 Our Sri Lanka birding tour begins this morning in the Colombo airport area, which is situated well to the north of the city of Colombo, from where we will drive to Kitulgala for a two nights stay.
+First, we pass across the coastal plain and then travel through foothill country with rubber estates and small rural villages.

 Sri Lanka: Day 2 The Kelani River Forest Reserve consists of steep, partly forested slopes intersected by several watercourses, areas of tall forest with fairly dense undergrowth and a few clearings where former swamps have been converted into small rice paddies.
 We shall be exploring the lower section of the reserve between about 200-500m.

 If the weather is fine as we approach the base of the central mountain massif of Sri Lanka, we should be able to see Adam’s Peak (2249m) to the northeast.
 Sinharaja is situated in the area of heaviest rainfall, receiving up to five metres of rain every year!
 The surrounding region is famous for its gem-bearing gravels and the temple of Saman Devale (which controls religious activities on top of the holy mountain, Adam’s Peak) owns many gem-producing lands, some of which have produced rubies, sapphires and cat’s-eyes since the dawn of history, and is very rich.

-Sri Lanka: Days 4-5 Sinharaja World Heritage Site, a superb tract of rainforest which extends to some 10,000 hectares, was saved from large-scale logging about 20 years ago and the one area of the forest which was selectively logged has dramatically recovered during the intervening period.
+Sri Lanka: Days 4-6 Sinharaja World Heritage Site, a superb tract of rainforest which extends to some 10,000 hectares, was saved from large-scale logging about 20 years ago and the one area of the forest which was selectively logged has dramatically recovered during the intervening period.
 Sinharaja is the last area of rainforest of any size left in Sri Lanka and today is a National Heritage Wilderness area under the administration of the Forest Department, as well as a UNESCO World Heritage Site.

 The forest, which is dominated by dipterocarps, lies at an elevation of about 300-800m and is very rich in both plants and animals, with the largest selection of endemic birds on the island.
 As one walks along the forest tracks amongst trees festooned with parasitic orchids and creepers, giant Ceylon Tree Nymphs (very large butterflies) flap slowly along and strange Sri Lankan Kangaroo Lizards scuttle past before disappearing amongst the thick understorey.